sdegutis/Novo-Cantico/app/routes/home/content.md

 ### Zero-downtime deployment

-When a Novo Cantico web app is deployed, this base layer never changes, but when any files under `app/` change, the runtime can be reloaded from scratch, with in a fresh (globals) context.
-As a byproduct, this allows 0-downtime deployments.
+When a Novo Cantico web app is deployed, the base layer watches files under `app/` for changes.
+When it sees any change that can't be handled by the runtime itself, it shuts down the runtime and creates a new one.
+This essentially allows 0-downtime deployments.

+###